konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/README.md

 # RNA-Seq Workshop in Guwahati (2018-01-10 - 2018-01-13)

-This is the material collection for the RNA-Seq Workshop that will take place Guwahati, India, at 10th to 13th January, 2018.
+This is the material collection for the RNA-Seq Workshop that will take place in Guwahati, India, from the 10th to the 13th January, 2018.

 ## Learning aim

-The workshop will teach the following content:
+The workshop intends to teach the following skills:

 - Basic Unis shell skills and the ability to write simple shell scripts